Frequently Asked Questions

 In order to complete the EB-5 process and become a permanent U.S. resident, foreign investors must work through three steps:

-- Step 3:USCIS Form I-829 – Petition by Entrepreneur to Remove Conditions.
-One year and nine months after initial I-526 approval, investors can file a completed Form I-829 with the USCIS to have conditions removed from their Green Card and establish permanent residency.
+- Step 3:USCIS Form I-829 – Petition by Investor to Remove Conditions.
+One year and nine months after initial I-526 E approval, investors can file an I-829 petition with the USCIS to have conditions removed from their Green Card and establish permanent residency.
 With this petition, the investor must demonstrate that the investment was sustained throughout the two-year conditional period and that job creation requirements were met by the project.
 During this process, the investor is aided by their chosen Regional Center in providing the requisite documentation.
 Upon approval of the I-829 application, full permanent resident status is given to the investor and his or her spouse and any unmarried children under 21 years of age.

-Upon approval of your I-526 Petition, you must wait for notification from the US Consulate in your home country to prepare documents for the Visa interview.
+Upon approval of your I-526 E Petition, you must wait for notification from the U.S. Consulate in your home country to prepare documents for the Visa interview.
 The purpose of this procedure is to ensure that the investor and his or her family undergo medical, police, security and immigration history checks before conditional permanent resident visas are issued.
-At the interview, the consulate officer may address these issues as well as information printed on the I-526 application – including asking the investor to summarize the nature of his or her immigrant investment.
-If the investor and his or her family are in the United States, then you may apply for adjustment of status by filing form I-485 along with supporting documents at the appropriate office of the USCIS.
+At the interview, the consulate officer may address these issues as well as information printed on the I-526 E petition – including asking the investor to summarize the nature of his or her immigrant investment.

 Rejection in the past does not disqualify the applicant, unless the reasons are related to immigration fraud or other major problems.
 It is most important that all criminal, medical, or U.S. immigration history problems be disclosed to the limited partnership and legal counsel in advance of submitting your application.